Conflict Check Resolution

 - Conflict-resolution cycle time compressed measurably

-How this surface works in production
+How this works in production

-The Casetrack retrospective has the long version of why this surface is harder than it looks.
+The Casetrack retrospective has the long version of why this is harder than it looks.
 The short version: entity normalization fails silently on non-Latin script names; time-decay is critical and rarely implemented; and showing your work to the conflicts attorney is the difference between adoption and shadow-IT-ing the entire system.
 Our deployments ship with all three.

-What this surface does
+What it does

 Normalized entity matching